 Some blacklist providers are very helpful, while others are more cautious and restrictive.
 In most cases, you’ll be given enough data to at least investigate with.
 Do your best to keep open, friendly communication and be as helpful as possible.
 Regularly scan your domains so you can keep track of your domain reputation.

-After you disable the link with the information provided from the blacklist’s support, notify your affiliate partners who were affected of what you did so they’re not sending traffic to a dead tracking link.
+After you disable the link with the information provided from the blacklist’s support, notify your partners who were affected of what you did so they’re not sending traffic to a dead tracking link.

 Example Blacklist Removal Request